andotherstuff/garland-protocol/garland-v0.1.md

 Disaster recovery requires only the owner's Nostr secret key (nsec).
 No backup files, no secondary credentials, no trusted third party.
 The recovery process:

 1. **Derive public key**: Compute npub from nsec using secp256k1
+2. **Discover relays**: Query the user's relay list (NIP-65 outbox model) or use known relays
-2. **Query relays**: Request kind 30097 events with author = npub and d-tag = "storage-chain"
+3. **Query relays**: Request kind 10097 events with author = npub
-3. **Find chain head**: Identify the event with highest sequence number (or most recent created_at)
 4. **Derive master key**: Compute master storage key from nsec via HKDF
+5. **Find chain head**: Decrypt the `seq` tag of each commit, identify the highest sequence number
-5. **Decrypt commit**: Decrypt the commit's content field using NIP-44
+6. **Decrypt commit**: Decrypt the commit's content field using the master key
-6. **Fetch root**: Download k shares of the root directory inode using URLs from the commit
+7. **Fetch root**: Download k shares of the root directory inode using URLs from the commit
-7. **Decode and decrypt**: Erasure-decode and decrypt the root directory
+8. **Decode and decrypt**: Erasure-decode and decrypt the root directory
-8. **Traverse**: Recursively fetch any desired files through the directory structure
+9. **Traverse**: Recursively fetch any desired files through the directory structure

 The Nostr relay network serves as the discovery layer.
 Relays are interchangeable-the client can query any relay that might have stored the owner's events.
 Since events are signed, their authenticity is verifiable regardless of which relay provides them.